Parent & Guardians

 Should I hire an attorney for my student?

-The decision of whether to hire an attorney should be made on a case by case basis and might depend on the severity of the circumstances involved.
+The decision of whether to hire an attorney should be made on a case-by-case basis and might depend on the severity of the circumstances involved.
 For additional information about the role of an attorney within the university’s disciplinary process, please visit Attorneys/Advocates.

 How will this incident affect my student’s ability to get into graduate school?

-This depends on the materials in the student’s file and the educational plans of the student.
-In general, the more serious the charges and events in the file, and the more intrusive the scrutiny of the graduate program—medical or law schools for example—then the more likely there will be some post-undergraduate effect from the incident(s).
+more serious the charges and events in the file, and the more intrusive the scrutiny of the graduate program—medical or law schools for example—then the more likely there will be some post-undergraduate effect from the incident(s).
 Staff in the Office of Student Conduct have sufficient experience to review your file and describe the possible effects, as well as any opportunities you might have to mitigate those effects.